 Red Bellied Tamarins: These mini monkeys are also known as ‘white lipped tamarins’ as they have moustache-like white fur on their lip and nose.
 In the wild, they live in the Amazon rainforest, where their habitat is under threat from deforestation.
 They have lots of different calls, some of which are too high for us to hear.
 They also communicate using scents.
 Brother and sister Panama and Penquini came to us from the private collection of the Aspinall Foundation, an animal conservation centre.

 Red Tailed Guenon: Handsome Djebra lived in the wild, until he was snatched by poachers.
 He spent eight years in Israel, as somebody’s pet, until he was discovered by the authorities and sent off to join a breeding programme.
 Unfortunately that didn’t work out so well.
-Due to his upbringing, Djebra thinks he’s a person, not a monkey, and can’t stand other animals!
-Now he lives alone, very contentedly.
-And when he craves attention, he gets it from our doting keepers.
+Due to his upbringing, Djebra thinks he’s a person, not a monkey, and likes to wash his food and even eat with a spoon!
+He now lives, very happily, with the Colobus monkeys.

 Squirrel Monkeys: In 2015 we took in five gorgeous Squirrel Monkeys – two very elderly ladies who used to be pets and three young lads who were unwanted by a zoo.
 They’re not just pretty faces – they’re one of the smartest monkeys around, with bigger brains that you’d expect for their small body size.
 They’re also great at climbing and use their long tails to help them balance when they’re swinging around.
 These characters are a very cheeky addition to the Haven family and loved by us all.